baskuit/pinyon/src/readme.md

 #### clang
 As of this writing, there is a [bug](https://gcc.gnu.org/bugzilla//show_bug.cgi?id=109647) with clang-16 regarding libstdc++ version of the ranges library.
 The library will compile with clang-18 and probably clang-17 (untested).

-* VSCode
-* Compiler
-* CMake
-* Additional libraries

-This project its dependencies LRSNashLib are built using

 ### Concepts & Intellisense